Find Affordable College Courses

 61 Yearly Graduations

-New York University is the 4th most popular school in the nation for students seeking a master's degree in Fine Arts.
+New York University is the 4th most popular school in the nation for students seeking a master's degree in fine arts.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-For the 2020-2021 academic year, 61 master's degrees were handed out to Fine Arts majors at NYU.
-Of these students, 80% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 61 people received their master's degree in fine arts from NYU.
+Of these students, 83% were women and 22% were members of underrepresented racial-ethnic groups.
+Data shows that NYU graduates that hold this degree go on to make a median salary of $32,650.

 59 Yearly Graduations